Skip to content

 3. Each server will need network access to the tournament system API

-4. Add each server individually in the tournament system (Admin Tools → Servers)
+4. Add each server individually in the tournament system (click Servers in the sidebar)

 Troubleshooting